spitsh/spitsh/README.md

 # 👻 Spook in the Shell 👻 (Spit-sh) [![Build Status](https://travis-ci.org/spitsh/spitsh.svg?branch=master)](https://travis-ci.org/spitsh/spitsh)

-**THIS PROJECT IS ON HOLD UNTIL I'M NOT BROKE 💔🤑🔫💸💸💸**

-**Sp**ook **i**n **t**he **Sh**ell (Spit or Spit-sh) is a shell
+**Sp**ook **i**n **t**he **Sh**ell (Spit or Spit-sh) is a
-script compiler.
-It compiles a Perl 6 like language called "Spook" into `/bin/sh`.
+language/compiler that outputs shell scripts.
+It compiles a strongly typed Perl 6 like language called "Spook" into `/bin/sh` compatible scripts.
+It's main purpose is devops/infrastructure related tasks.
 Current features include:

+- Compile time type checking
 - Basic libraries/modules
-- Compile time type checking
 - Test module for outputting TAP
 - Useful builtin classes and functions
+- Running and testing scripts in Docker
-- Plain text logging to standard out.
+- Logging to standard output

 Everything about the language and compiler is still experimental.
-It is still under heavy development.

 ## Example
-To get a picture of where Spit is going take a look at this code.
+To get an idea of what Spit is consider the following basic program:

 ``` perl6
 .install unless Pkg<nc>; # install nc unless it's already there
 ok Cmd<nc>,"nc command exists now"; # test the nc command is there

 ```

-You can compile this for CentOS with:
+You can compile this for CentOS from the command line like:

 ``` shell
 spit eval --os=centos  '.install unless Pkg<nc>; ok Cmd<nc>,"nc command exists now"'
 ```

 Which ouputs the following shell at the time of writing:

 ``` shell